suncoast-devs/handbook/lessons/misc-api-intro/index.md

 Let's break down all of the information that the `http` command output.
 All the lines before the first blank lines represent the _headers_ that the tool sent to the server.
-When earlier we said that there was no information the _API_ required, there are still inputs that the web server needs.
+When earlier we said that there was no information the _API_ required, there are still inputs that the webserver needs.
 For instance, the first line `GET /v2/quotes HTTP/1.1` indicates which URL on the server we are looking for and what version of HTTP we are speaking.
 Also included is the `Host` to indicate which host we are speaking to.
 There is more detail about how